colinwilson/lotusdocs/README.md

 - Hugo **Extended** (minimum version: 0.140.0)
 - git
 - Go (minimum version v1.21)
+- Asciidoctor (only required when building AsciiDoc content)

 ### Initialize your site as a Hugo Module